aws-samples/aws-serverless-workshop-innovator-island/1-app-deploy/README.md

 Each of the following sections provides an implementation overview and detailed, step-by-step instructions.
 Remember: if you have any questions, contact one of the AWS employees located around the room.

 :heavy_exclamation_mark: Please ensure you have completed the [Setup Guide](/0-setup) first!
+:video_camera: This module is also available to [watch on YouTube](https://www.youtube.com/watch?v=uLTRI0ijmjw).

 ## How it works - Frontend